ske7/alpha-blog/README.md

 # README

-This is a repositara for the my first rails app.
+This is a repositary for my first rails app.
 Study project.